 Seat Load Factor

-Another very prominent and common airline operations KPI.
+Another very major and joint airline operations KPI.
 Seat Load Factor is the dimensionless ratio of passenger-kilometers traveled to seat-kilometers available.

-A basic KPI that counts the number of reroutings.
+An essential KPI that counts the number of re-routings.
 Rerouting is defined as the change of a flight’s arrival airport before departure.

 With passenger-related KPIs, airlines gain insights into the number of transported passengers and various quality-related aspects.